 Up close, where automatic fire may be useful, any moderately trained individual can fire short bursts of automatic fire from a fully automatic, intermediate cartridge rifle or SMG.

 Here’s the secret: If you want it to stop making noise, simply remove your finger from the trigger.
 That’s some zen level understanding there.
 But remember, it’s a secret.
 Shhhh . . .
 Don’t tell!

 Former Royal Marine Clive Shepherd used to say he could play a tune on a submachine gun by controlling his trigger finger.

 H&K made various selector options for their MP5s.
-The first US rifle issued on large scale with a 3-round burst selector was the M-16A2, which came about in the early-to-mid 1980s.
+The first US rifle issued on large scale with a 3-round burst selector was the M-16A2, which came about in the mid 1980s.

 Bye-Bye Burst Cam . . .

 When I first joined the Border Patrol, our station had a few surplus Army M-16A1s, and even some M-14s.
 About March of 1997, my BP station converted to factory new M-4A1s.
 Border Patrol said they’d buy M-4s direct from the manufacturer, but Colt had to yank out that stupid ratcheting burst cam first; hence the M-4A1.
 Unlike the M-4 and the M-16A2, the M-4A1 had full auto capability.